Here’s how to pronounce my name

 My research, publications, presentations, and teaching are connected by themes of Black feminism, Black sexuality studies, pop culture, literary studies, and interrogations of sexual violence.

 Themes of Black feminism, Black sexuality studies, pop culture, literary studies, and interrogations of sexual violence animate my teaching, publications, research, and presentations.
 I am passionate about feminist pedagogy, media literacy, and the teaching of writing.
-Prior to joining Spelman College faculty, I served as an Assistant Professor of Gender and Sexuality Studies at the University of California, Irvine and an affiliate faculty member in the Culture and Theory program.
+Prior to joining Spelman College faculty, I served as an Assistant Professor of Gender and Sexuality Studies at the University of California, Irvine, and an affiliate faculty member in the Culture and Theory program.

 I am a proud alumna of The Carter G. Woodson Institute for African American Studies Postdoctoral Fellowship, The Ohio State University, Rutgers University, New Brunswick, Spelman College, and the Mellon Mays Undergraduate Program.